akridata-ai/akride-examples/README.md

    ![Local Image](gallery/explore_job_created.png)

-   Where the toy dataset is visible:
+   Where the dataset from this example is visible:

    ![Local Image](gallery/job_visualization.png)